 In 680 AD, Hussain, the other grandson of Muhammad, did not agree with Yazid's succession of his father, Mu'awiyah, as caliph.
 He believed that that revered position should be filled by Muhammad's first cousin and son-in-law, Ali.
 He then left Medina for Kufah, Iraq, to join his supporters, before heading for Damascus, Syria, to discuss his concerns with Yazid.
 He was intercepted in Kerbala (Karbala), Iraq, after Yazid issued an order to his forces to capture Hussain and bring him to Damascus if he refused to accept Yazid as the caliph.
-Hussain's party was attacked by Yazid's forces in Kerbala where they refused to recognize Yazid, evaded capture, and defended themselves for 10 days before all the men in the party were slain; the women and children were unharmed.
+Hussain's party was attacked by Yazid's forces in Kerbala where they refused to recognize Yazid, evaded capture, and defended themselves for 10 days before all the men in the party were slain along with some children; the women were unharmed.

 Centuries after the battle at Kerbala, Hussain's tragic death became a landmark in the rift between Muslims of the minority opinion (Shiites, Shi'ah), supporters of Ali, and those of the majority opinion (Sunnis).
 Hussain's martyrdom at Kerbala (Hosay) is observed annually by Shiites during Muharram, the first month of the Islamic lunar calendar.
 This observance occurs during a different calendar-month every year because the lunar year is about 11 days shorter than the solar (Gregorian) year.
 Thus, the observance arrives about a month earlier every three years, rotating through the four seasons in 33 years.